ingram1107/zettel-notes/lit/@Marshall2015.md

 to be questioned.
 China doesn't want to see a unified Korea under US influence that could project their power over the Yalu River which threaten the Chinese territory.

+Japan is an island country composed of four major islands, Hokkaido (北海道), Honshu (本州), Kyushu (九州), and Shikoku (四国), and other 6,848 smaller ones including Ryukyu islands (琉球列島).
+It's been separated by the Sea of Japan, Sea of Okhotsk, and the Pacific Ocean.
+This unique geographical features avoid major invasion into the island throughout its existence including Mongolian Eastern Expedition and American World War II Island Hopping Operation.
+However, there is only 13% of the lands on the island are suitable for intensive cultivation due to its mostly mountainous terrains, resulted in most residents living in coastal plains or restricted inland valleys.
+The lack of flatland makes rivers unnavigable, in addition that major rivers are not connected.
+These features shape the Japanese into a maritime people.
+Due to the thirst for energy (natural gas and oil) and lack of quality material resources on the island, it leads to early expansionism that eventually lead to its defeat in World War II.
+Although the new constitution restricted the Japanese military capabilities, the newly rising right-wing government drafts several revisions on the constitution to remilitarised in order to counter the rise of China with the close cooperation with its American ally.
+This includes the building of aircraft carrier disguised as "helicopter-carrying destroyer" and the fierce exchanges in the territorial dispute in Senkaku (尖閣諸島) or Diaoyu islands (釣魚台列嶼) due to its energy potential and being a vital part of Ryukyu islands chain.
+Although Japan has claims over Kuril Islands owned by Russia in the north of Hokkaido, it doesn't serve much strategic importance in its regional defence strategy.
+Despite the territorial dispute with South Korea in Dokdo (독도) or Takeshima (竹島) island, they are united out of fear of the threats from North Korea and China.